 In fact.
 That all.
 The.
 All the centuries.
 Of Christian life.
 Were hindered.
 Because.
 You weren't around.
 That everything hinges.
 On your involvement.

-[44:32] Within kingdom.
+Within kingdom.

 Work.
 How foolish.
 We can be.
 So create boundaries.
 Within your limits.
 And true character.
 And your strengths.
 Ask what.

-Ask God.
+[44:41] Ask God.
 What he has created you for.
 And a specific service.
 And prioritize that.
 Appropriately.
 And try not to do everything.
 Lest you take all the glory.
 I hope these.

 These points are helpful to us.
 As we ponder the sermon.
 Throughout this week.
 And maybe our own instances.
 Where we may think that.
 We arrive.
 Church.
 We have to close.

 And I gotta say.
 That we are at war.
 We're at war.
-A war rages.
-Within our hearts.
+A war rages within our hearts.
 It wages around us.
 But let this war.

-Never rage.
-Within us.
+Never rage within us.
 Within the church.
-To ignore.
-Or minimize.
-Those wars.
-Will set.
-An eventual defeat.
+To ignore or minimize those wars.
+Will set an eventual defeat.
+The very thing.

-[45:33] The very thing.
-That.
-That Paul.
-Was so doubtful.
+That Paul was so doubtful.
 And fearful of.
-That would happen.
-In Thessalonica.
-Is the war.
-That.
+That would happen in Thessalonica.
+Is the war that.
 We cannot minimize.
 Within our own midst.
+And let grace and love.